Jay-Idrees/UPenn-CyberSecurity-Cloud-Computing/Readme.md

 - The Purpose is to share common resources and create a new image of only what is different- Thats the purpose of the container

 - The main different between the multiple containers and the multiple VMs which are copies of the same original image that the containers can share some files or be connected to the same resources, while the VMs are completely independent.
-Both the VMs and the conainers can share the same host (Virtual network)
+Both the VMs and the conainers can share the same host (Virtual network).

-9. **Docker** - Program to make and manage custom containers
+8. **Docker** - Program to make and manage custom containers

 - Makes it easy to install complex server configurations